-I am very satisfied on how the course at ULaw was structured.
+I am very satisfied on how the course at the University was structured.
 The amount of material covered in each weekly unit is manageable and the manuals are very well written and easy to follow.

-For those planning to do the SQE in future, the best way to prepare for the exam is by practicing with sample questions.
+For those planning to do the SQE in future, the best way to prepare for the exam is by practising with sample questions.

 I took the SQE1 FLK examination in November 2021 at Pearson Professional Centres, Kaplan Financial in London Islington.